 Annapolis lies right at the entrance to the Chesapeake Bay, one of the biggest and richest fisheries in the US.
-Start by going on a charter and chasing Striped Bass (also known as Rockfish).
-But that’s far from the end.
+Start by going on a charter and chasing Striped Bass (here also known as Rockfish).
+But that’s just to get you warmed up.
 You can also catch Sharks, Redfish, Trout, as well as Spanish Mackerel during their summer migration.
 You can also stay on dry land and fish from the shore for Bluefish, Striped Bass, and Black Seabass.
-After a day out, you can do some shopping around the brick-lined streets.
+After a day out, you can do some shopping along the brick-lined streets.

 Targets: Black Seabass, Cod, Haddock, Halibut, Striped Bass

-If you decide to have your family trip in Cape Cod, rest assured that the peninsula won’t let you down!
-Cape Cod towns gather thousands of beach lovers who spend the day around the dunes, bays, ponds, lighthouses, and out in the open.
-And Cape Cod fishing is top notch!
-You can reel in Striped Bass around rocky shorelines and ledges.
-A short boat ride from dry land, and you can target Black SeaBass, Cod, Halibut, Haddock, Pollock, or some Mako Sharks.
+If you decide to have your family fishing vacation at Cape Cod, rest assured that the peninsula won’t let you down!
+Cape Cod towns gather thousands of passionate fishermen who spend their days around the dunes, bays, ponds, and lighthouses.
+Needless to say, Cape Cod fishing is top-notch!
+You can reel in Striped Bass from rocky shorelines and ledges.
+Take a short boat ride from the land you can target Black Seabass, Cod, Halibut, Haddock, Pollock, or some Mako Sharks.

 Targets: Chinook and Coho Salmon, Perch, Lake Trout

 Love sandy beaches and lakefront bike trails?
 Grand Haven has it all!
 Plus, you will find a good number of Chinook and Coho Salmon.
-Also, there are schools of Perch for families with small kids.
-If you want to catch a nice fish for your family dinner, chase Lake Trout on Lake Michigan.
+Also, there are schools of Perch for families with small kids who love to turn their daily catch into a delicious meal.
+Another great fighting fish that’s also scrumptious table fare are Lake Trout on Lake Michigan.
 Once you’re done fishing, you can take a walk to the iconic red lighthouse and snap some memorable photos.

 Targets: Perch, Walleye, Smallmouth Bass

-We’re going to look past Lake Superior and talk about a different gem.
-Lake of the Woods combines rustic log cabins, greenery, and excellent fishing.
-You can enjoy these scenic waters fishing from the shore, or by chartering a boat and fishing around some of the lake’s thousands of islands.
+We’re going to look past Lake Superior and talk about a somewhat hidden gem.
+Lake of the Woods combines rustic log cabins, greenery, and excellent fishing into a picture-perfect family fishing vacation.
+You’ll enjoy these scenic waters whether you’re fishing from shore or chartering a boat and fishing around some of the lake’s thousands of islands.
 Perch, Walleye, and Smallmouth Bass are only some of the fish you can take back home.
-During the summer, fisheries fire up with big fish and the bite stays on until September.
+During the summer, fisheries fire up with big fish and the bite stays strong until September.

 Targets: Bream, Perch, Walleye, Striped Bass